PlagueHO/CosmosDB/docs/Remove-CosmosDbDocument.md

 ### -PartitionKey

-The partition key value for the document to be deleted.
+The partition key value(s) for the document to be deleted.
 Must be included if and only if the collection is created with a partitionKey definition.